40s BASEBALL CARDS

 In terms of condition, 1940s cards can be found in varied states of preservation today.
 Older issues tend to be more worn since they changed hands frequently as a child’s plaything rather than a collector’s item.
 The crude paper stock and printing also don’t hold up as well as later decades.
 Pristine near-mint copies can still surface and fetch huge prices given the star power of featured players.

-Read also: WHERE TO BUY OLD BASEBALL CARDS
+Read also: 1990 TOPPS BASEBALL CARDS PRICE LIST

 The 1940s were formative years that helped establish baseball cards as a mainstream hobby.
 Production and collecting grew significantly compared to the decades prior.
 Iconic players had their rookie cards released that would become extremely valuable decades later.
 And manufacturers like Topps, Bowman, and Goudey produced beautiful, innovative sets that set the standard for baseball card quality and design.
 The 1940s truly marked baseball cards’ golden age.